Section 3

 Continue toward Muruzábal, where the path splits.
 You can go straight to Obanos, about 2 km ahead, or take the detour left to the chapel of Santa María de Eunate.
 I’d say 100%, go to Eunate.

-The walk there is quiet.
+The walk there is so quiet.
 Empty roads.
 You likely won’t see anyone.
-The Romanesque churh is incredible, built around 1170, and said to be linked to the Templars.
+The Romanesque church is incredible, built in 1170, and said to be linked to the Templars.
 It’s full of symbolism.
 Thirty-three arches.
 A hundred doors.
 Eight sides.
 Sacred numbers for Christians, Jews, and Muslims alike.
-Enough material to base a whole Dan Brown novel on.
+Enough material for Dan Brown to base a whole novel on.

 Obanos